jlin816/homegrid/README.md

 Environment instances are provided for task instruction + each of the types above in `homegrid/__init__.py`.

-Language is streamed one token per timestep by default.
+Language is provided by `homegrid/language_wrappers.py` and streamed one token per timestep by default.
+Both token IDs and token embeddings are provided in the observation, using the [T5](https://arxiv.org/abs/1910.10683) tokenizer and encoder model.
+The original paper introducing HomeGrid uses the token IDs.
 Some strings are higher priority than others and may interrupt a string that is currently being read.
-See `homegrid/language_wrappers.py`.
+By default, the environment will stream some hints that apply to a whole episode during the first timesteps, while the agent does not move.
+See `homegrid/language_wrappers.py` for details.

+### Observation Space

+For the full HomeGrid environment with language:

+- `image (uint8 (96, 96, 3))`: pixel agent-centric local view
+- `token (int)`: T5 token ID of the token at the current timestep
+- `token_embed (float32 (512,))`: T5 embedding of the token at the current timestep
+- `is_read_step (bool)`: for logging, `True` if agent is reading strings before the episode begins
+- `log_language_info (str)`: for logging, human-readable text for the string currently being streamed

 # 💻 Development